hashicorp/terraform-provider-azurerm/website/docs/r/application_gateway.html.markdown

 ---

-A `url_configuration` block supports the following:
+A `url` block supports the following:

 * `path` - (Optional) The URL path to rewrite.